 For starters, the fake StockX tag is missing the lines found at the intersection of the two oblique lines that the character is made up of.

-We’ve highlighted the small line found on the right side on the authentic tag, though the oblique line found on the left is missing as well.
+We’ve highlighted the small line found on the right side of the authentic tag, though the oblique line found on the left is missing as well.

 As a second tell, we’ll point out how the shape of the arrow found in the upper right corner of the X is different.
 We’ve highlighted the difference up-close in a StockX tag legit check comparison below.

-As you can see, the right side of the arrow is slightly different on the replica tag.
-A very minor detail but an observable one nonetheless.
+As you can see, the right side of the arrow is slightly different from the replica tag.
+Very minor detail but an observable one, nonetheless.

 We will need to note that the authentic tag you’ve seen above is the most recent 2019 StockX tag fake vs real comparison.

 Below we’ve attached a brief look at the previous very slightly different version.